MauryIV/MauryIV/README.md

 ## Current Projects

 At the moment, I am revisiting some projects from school to polish them further.
-I have developed friendships with other students from my bootcamp, and we have a few different projects we want to collaborate on.
-One is a non-biased informative political application, another is a musical ticketing application.
+I am working on a few projects including a game I am in the process of creating and a musical ticketing application.
 I am also working with a business owner to build a website for her.

 ## Currently Learning